Types of Smart Contracts: Their Kinds and How they Differ

-Smart contracts are the backbone of blockchain games, NFT collections, and web3 apps.
-Learn more about the different types of smart contracts.
+Smart contracts are the backbone of blockchain games, NFT collections, and web3 apps; but what are their types and how do they differ?

 Smart contracts are at the core of web3.
 They are pieces of code that live on the blockchain and work like vending machines: Give them an input and they do the rest — be it transferring funds, registering ownership, or anything else that pre-defined.

-From simple token swaps and lending transactions to complex social media algorithms and DAO governance, smart contracts power most of web3.
+From simple token swaps and lending transactions to complex social media algorithms and DAO governance, smart contracts power every web3 app.
+With such a range of use cases, it’s natural that different types of smart contracts have emerged.
+In short, different types of smart contracts can enable different functionalities, and unlock new use cases.

 What are smart contracts?